SkyMarsh14/Shopping-cart-app/README.md

 # Shopping Cart Project

-This is a React-based shopping cart project for The Odin Project's React Course.
+This is a React-based shopping cart project created for The Odin Project's React Course.
 It demonstrates fundamental React concepts such as component structure, state management, routing, and API fetching.
+Live version of this [Shopping Cart Site](https://react-shopping-cart-skym.netlify.app) can be found here.

 ## Features